A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Discussion

 This study provides a systematic analysis of the factors that shape LLM performance in zero- and few-shot PTSD severity estimation.
 Using a clinical dataset of 1,437 interviews, we systematically varied contextual knowledge, task framing, model size, reasoning configuration, output rescaling and ensembling strategies to understand which elements reliably influence accuracy.
 Across these experiments, several patterns emerged consistently: models benefited substantially from certain types of contextual information such as subscale definitions and study context; direct scalar prediction outperformed the clinically common practice of aggregating individual subscale scores; increased reasoning effort did not uniformly improve model performance; model performance plateaued beyond 70B parameters with few-shot prompting offering limited additional gains; and the strongest results arose from ensembling zero-shot LLM predictions with a supervised baseline.
-Together, these findings highlight the growing capabilities of LLMs for mental health assessment, while underscoring that effective deployment depends not only on model choice but also on the careful design of contextual inputs and modeling strategies.
+Language of patients, when assessed through powerful models such as GPT-5, provide incremental value over traditional rating scales in forecasting the traumatic distress levels as well as external outcomes like mental healthcare expenditure.
+Together, these findings highlight the the clinical utility of LLMs for mental health assessment, underscoring that effective deployment depends on model choice and also on the careful design of contextual inputs and modeling strategies.